zacharyyamaoka/DE3-Audio/docs/intro.rst

 3D Tune-In
 ************

-3D Tune-In is an open-source library for real-time binaural spatialisation.
+3D Tune-In is an open-source library for real-time binaural spatialisation [2].
 Given a mono audio file, it can generate the corresponding localised stereo recording for a point in space relative to the listener.
 While this mapping is complex, for our purposes we assumed it to be a black box.
 We were interested only in approximating the inverse function.
 Given a binaural recording, predict the location of the sound relative to the listener.
 The algorithm for the approximation would be a CNN.